Ashvin-G/Virtual-Driving/README.md

 # Virtual-Driving

 ### Prerequisites
-This program was implemented using Python 3.7.0 and several other external opensource library such as
+This project was developed around Need For Speed: Most Wanted (2012) environment and implemented using Python 3.7.0 and several other external opensource library such as
 1. OpenCV
 2. numpy
 3. pyautogui